jakehffn/c-boy-advance/README.md

-# CBoyAdvanced
+# CBoyAdvance

-**A C/WASM GameBoy Advanced (GBA) emulator**
+**A C/WASM GameBoy Advance (GBA) emulator**

-This is an emulator for the GameBoy Advanced.
+This is an emulator for the GameBoy Advance.
 It can be built natively or to a WASM target using Emscripten.

 ## ⚠️WORK IN-PROGRESS⚠️